 - Class Selector (CS0-CS7) For backward compatibility, the Class Selector PHB assigns the 7 possible IP Precedence values from the previous ToS field to specific DSCP values.
 Expedited Forwarding (EF) - For applications with high priority.
-The Expedited Forwarding PHB reduces delays (latency), jitter, and packet loss (RFC 2598). - Assured Forwarding (AF) The Assured Forwarding PHB provides a differentiated schema for handling different data packets (RFC 2597). - Default Forwarding/Best Effort This DUD the default for the second se
+The Expedited Forwarding PHB reduces delays (latency), jitter, and packet loss (RFC 2598). - Assured Forwarding (AF) The Assured Forwarding PHB provides a differentiated schema for handling different data packets (RFC 2597). - Default Forwarding/Best Effort This DUD the default is a set of the default of